xiv3r/esp32-automatic-timer-switch/README.md

 - Global:`Enable Port Forwarding on your router to access anywhere`

 ## Note
+- Disable Wifi Station Mode if you have a DS3231
 - Avoid connecting to a non-existed open wifi network SSID to prevent hang issue.
 Solution turn off wifi station mode.

 <details><summary>